 Just under half (46%) of all participants thought the "financial impact on the school or the broader ecology of ministry" is a challenge.
 As with other issues, differences were found based on schools' ecclesial families.
 Those from Mainline schools were more likely (57%) to consider this a challenge, while those from Roman Catholic or Orthodox schools were less likely (23%), presumably because of the special funding structure that exists for the latter.
-Interestingly, tenure in the role was also particularly salient here: those who have been in the role less than a year were far less likely (38%) than those who have been in the role 11 years or more (61%) to see this as a challenge beyond the immediate.
+Interestingly, tenure in the role was also who have been in the role 11 years or more (61%) to see this as a challenge beyond the immediate.
 This may be indicative of the steep learning curve that new leaders are encountering during this unprecedented crisis, as well as the "long view" that veteran leaders have cultivated through years of experience.